 regulations across jurisdictions (Abito et al. (2016)).
-Unlike markets for externalities-which, by nature, often have to be created and organized by multiple public institutions-product markets are easier to organize given that markets for these goods are usually already established.
+Unlike markets for externalities which, by nature, often have to be created and organized by multiple public institutions product markets arise more naturally as a result of demand and supply.
 Moreover, product markets often extend to multiple jurisdictions because private entities are not tied to a specific jurisdiction unlike public agencies.

 Second, we show that investment incentives are different with single and separate externality markets and therefore a dynamic analysis (where capacity is endogenous) is needed to have an accurate comparison of welfare.
-Holding fixed the level of investment with single and separate externality markets, welfare is lower in the latter unless there is sufficient new capacity to facilitate reallocation of output and readjustment of externality prices.
+Holding fixed the level of investment with single and separate externality markets, welfare is lower in the latter unless there is sufficient capacity to facilitate reallocation of output and readjustment of externality prices.
 However, this "static analysis" is misleading since, all else equal, the marginal benefit of investment is higher with separate externality markets compared to a single externality market.
-Under separate externality markets, new capacity has the added value of allowing firms to reallocate output from high externality priced-markets to low externality-priced markets.
+Under separate externality markets, new capacity has the added value of allowing firms to reallocate output from high externality priced-markets to low externality markets.
 This added benefit of investment is not present with a single externality market.
 Thus, separate externality markets essentially foment firms to invest more and reach a higher steady state level of new capacity (Abito et al. (2016)).
-To the extent that there are existing distortions that lead to underinvestment (e.g. strategic capacity withholding, lax environmental regulations, etc.), total welfare may actually be higher with separate externality markets than in a single market.
+To the extent that there are existing distortions that lead to under-investment (e.g. strategic capacity withholding and lax environmental regulations), total welfare may actually be higher with separate externality markets than in a single market.

 To quantify welfare with single and separate externality markets, we first estimate plant-level marginal costs and investment costs.
-We rely on data on plant-level efficiency (heat rate), emission rates for various pollutants and associated compliance costs, and other operations-and-maintenance (O&M) costs to estimate marginal cost functions for each plant following Mansur (2007) and Bushnell et al. (2008).
-To estimate investment costs, we use the two-step approach in Bajari et al. (2007) closely following Ryan (2012) and Fowlie et al. (2016).
+We rely on data on plant-level efficiency (heat rate), emission rates for various pollutants and associated compliance costs, and other operationsand-maintenance (O&M) costs to estimate marginal cost functions for each plant following Mansur (2007) and Bushnell et al. (2008).
+To estimate investment costs, we use the twostep approach in Bajari et al. (2007) closely following Ryan (2012) and Fowlie et al. (2016).
 The two-step method allows us to estimate investment costs without explicitly solving the equilibrium of the model.
+Our estimates on costs combined with predictions on future fuel prices capture the supply side of our model while predictions on electricity demand in PJM capture the demand side.